Baby bath time: how often?

 - Put a non-slip bath mat on the bathroom floor and one in the bath.

-- Gently lower your baby into the bath, keeping a hand on your baby at all times.
+- Gently lower your baby into the bath, always keeping a hand on your baby.

-- If bathing your baby in the big bath, kneel down or sit on a low stool so that you don’t hurt your back.
+- If you’re bathing your baby in the big bath, kneel or sit on a low stool so that you don’t hurt your back.

-- Use a soft washcloth to gently clean your baby’s face, then their neck and body, leaving the genitals and bottom until last.
+- Use a soft washcloth and water to gently clean your baby’s face.
+Then use a clean washcloth and add mild baby cleanser if needed to clean your baby’s neck and body, leaving the genitals and bottom until last.

 - Gently lift your baby out of the bath and wrap them in a soft dry towel to keep them warm.

-Try to keep soap, shampoos and bubble baths to a minimum – they can irritate skin and cause nappy rash.
-A mild non-soap cleanser is a good alternative.
+Avoid soap and bubble baths, and try to keep shampoos to a minimum – they can all irritate skin and cause nappy rash.

-Your baby will probably try to pull themselves up or stand up in the bath.
-If you can’t stop them trying this, at least make sure you’re holding them so they can’t slip.
-You might like to use a non-slip bath mat and have a non-slip surface in your bath.
+As your baby gets older, they’ll probably try to pull themselves up or stand up in the bath.
+If you can’t stop your baby from doing this, at least make sure you’re holding them so they can’t slip.
+This is why it’s good to use a non-slip bath mat or have a non-slip surface in your bath.